prakamya-mishra/prakamya-mishra.github.io/_posts/2020-11-24-AI-Sarcasm.md

 [Joshi, Aditya, Vinita Sharma, and Pushpak Bhattacharyya.
 (2015)](https://www.aclweb.org/anthology/P15-2124.pdf) presented a computational system that harnesses context incongruity as a basis for sarcasm detection.
 They used four kinds of features: (a) Lexical, (b) Pragmatic, (c) Implicit congruity, and (d) Explicit incongruity features.
 Their main contribution was to introduce inter-sentential incongruity for sarcasm detection, which expanded the context of a discussion forum post by including the previous post in the discussion thread.

+[Rajadesingan, A., Zafarani, R., & Liu, H. (2015)](https://doi.org/10.1145/2684822.2685316) addressed sarcasm detection on Twitter by leveraging behavioral traits intrinsic to users expressing sarcasm.
+They identified such traits using the user’s past tweets.
+They employ theories from behavioral and psychological studies to construct a behavioral modeling framework tuned for detecting sarcasm.
+They also identified different sorts of sarcasm and demonstrated how these forms are manifested on Twitter.
+They introduced behavioral modeling as a replacement, effective approach for detecting sarcasm on Twitter.

 ![amir2016modelling]({{ '/assets/Blog/Blog1/amir2016modelling.png'| relative_url }})
 {: style="width: 100%;" class="center"}
 *Fig. 1.
 Illustration of the CUE-CNN model for sarcasm detection.
 The model learns to represent and exploit embeddings of both content and users in social media.
 [Amir, Silvio, et al. (2016)](https://www.aclweb.org/anthology/K16-1017.pdf)*